-1.0 Introd uction 3

-1.1 Background

-1.2 Development and infrastructure

-1.3 Housing Targets

-2.0 The P lanning Proposal

-2.1 Site Description and Context 9

-tives and Intended Outcomes

-nation of Provisions

-5.0 Justifi 5.1 Need for the Planning Proposal 5.1.1 Is the planning proposal a result of an endorsed local strategic planning statement, strat egic 5 4 0 study or report?
-5.1.2 Is the planning proposal the best means of achieving the objectives or intended outcome or is there a better way?
-5.2 Relationship to strategic planning framework 19 20 5.2.1 Will the planning proposal give effect to the objectives and actions of the applicable regi 20 ional 0 or district plan or strategy (including any exhibited draft plans or strategies)?
+1.0 Introdu iction 3 1.1 Background 6 1.2 State Environmental Planning Policy (Exempt and Comply ing Developi ment Codes) Amendment (Low Rise Housing Diversity Code (formerly know as Low R Rise Medium Density Housing) (Part 3B of Codes SEPP) 1.3 Comparison of Ryde LEP 2014 and Part 3B of Codes SEPP Controls 1.4 Development and infrastructure 1.5 Housing Targets 14 2.0 The Pla anning Proposal 17 2.1 Site Description and Context 17 3.0 Obiecti ives and Intended Outcomes • ation of Provisions cation J. 0 5.1 5.1.1 Need for the Planning Proposal 25 5.1.1 Is the planning proposal a result of an endorsed local strategic planning statement, strateg study or report?
+25 5.1.2 Is the planning proposal the best means of achieving the objectives or intended outcomes or is there a better way?
+5.2 Relationship to strategic planning framework 5.2.1 Will the planning proposal give effect to the objectives and actions of the applicable region 0.2.1 or district plan or strategy (including any exhibited draft plans or strategies)?
 5.2.2 Will the planning proposal give effect to a council's endorsed local strategic planning statement, or another endorsed local strategy or strategic plan?
-22 5.2.3 Is the planning proposal consistent with applicable state environmental planning policies 5.2.4 Is the planning proposal consistent with applicable Ministerial Directions (s.9.1 directions 5.3 Environment, social and economic impact 5.3.1 Is there any likelihood that Critical Habitat or Threatened Species or Ecological 34 5.5.1 Communities, or their habitats, will be adversely affected as a result of the proposal?
-34 5.3.2 Are there any other likely environmental effects as a result of the planning proposal and are they proposed to be managed?
-34 5.3.3 Has the planning proposal adequately addressed any social and economic effects?
+5.2.3 Is the planning proposal consistent with applicable state environmental planning policies?
+5.2.4 Is the planning proposal consistent with applicable Ministerial Directions (s.9.1 directions)?
+5.3 Environment essist and economic impact 5.3 5.3.1 Environment, social and economic impact Is there any likelihood that Critical Habitat or Threatened Species or Ecological 40 0.5.1 Communities, or their habitats, will be adversely affected as a result of the proposal?
+16 5.3.2 Are there any other likely environmental effects as a result of the planning proposal and he 0.0.2 are they proposed to be managed?
+5.3.3 Has the planning proposal adequately addressed any social and economic effects?
 5.4 State and Commonwealth interests 5.4.1 Is there adequate public infrastructure for the planning proposal?
-5.4.2 What are the views of State and Commonwealth public authorities consulted in accordance with the Cotones determination?
-C O Marra! with the Gateway determination?
-6.0 Mappi 7.0 Comm nunity Consultation 38 8.0 Project et Timeline 38
+47 5.4.2 What are the views of State and Commonwealth public authorities consulted in accordance • • . . with the Gateway determination? ng 7.0 Comm unity Consultation 50 t Timeline 5.0